Erikvv/Minecraft-Query-cpp/README.md

 3. the full stat of this protocol
 4. the [ForgeEssentials snooper](http://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/Snooper-Info)

-The first priority is to support the basic UDP protocol and provide documentation with it
+The basic UDP stat is working, see example_main.cpp.